Answer all the questions

 Topic: Figures of Speech

-⭐ A dead metaphor is one that has been used so frequently that it has lost its original impact and effectiveness, becoming a standard phrase that no longer carries its original figurative meaning.
+A dead metaphor is one that has been used so many times that it no longer has any impact.
+It loses its original meaning and becomes just a standard phrase.

 Read the extract below and answer Questions 6 and 10.